diehummel/Brutus/README.md

 Have fun with it.

-Would be happy fpr a coffee cup donation.
+Would be happy for a coffee cup donation.

 Donate Bitcoin: 18caPgfTVEGgDMAaiJ6A7U9t9RnH1Yez38

 Donate Digibyte: DFPm29NrC83LjdCYKwpu4j3zg9tQdPp1ek

+Ripple: r3pBG89ZnUeFvPmMSJNVTvUvgXSHFKjyKx

+ETH: 0x9aaA45e5d58a1a6fA2e6dbD651E9a08f68C9bc40